 - Organizational stressors – bullying, threats, harassment, betrayal, maliciousness, extreme isolation, chronic pressure, unresolved conflict, toxic work environment, uncertainty, fear for the future, downsizing or fear of unemployment

-- Physical stressors – noise, chaotic environment, sense of no control over space, fear for physical safety, harsh or flashing lights, extremes of heat or cold, working amid construction, and other adverse physical conditions
+- Physical stressors – noise, chaotic environment, sense of no control over space, fear for physical safety, harsh or flashing lights, extremes of heat or cold, working amid construction, or other adverse physical conditions

 - External threats – evacuation, lockdown, fire or robbery

-The strategies that you apply to address workplace trauma can also be helpful for trauma that occurs outside the workplace, including:
+The strategies you apply to address workplace trauma can also be helpful for trauma that occurs outside the workplace, including:

 - a serious accident